 Weeding is made quick and painless

-With no tilling there’s less chance of weed seeds being buried and propagating in your soil.
+With no tilling, there’s less chance of weed seeds being buried and propagating in your soil.
 Due to the defined space, with densely planted soil weeds have little room to grow.
 Even though weeds are never truly defeated, they sure do become a lot easier to pull in a raised bed.

 Your joints will thank you

 Not only do garden chores become less frequent, but physically accessing the whole garden is a big plus to raised beds.
 Even just a few inches of added height will have your back, joints, and knee’s thanking you.
-The taller the bed, the less bending required when planting, caring for, and harvesting your plants.
+The taller the bed, the less bending is required when planting, caring for, and harvesting your plants.

 Tennessee soils tend to become waterlogged in areas with clay soil and in areas prone to flooding, a raised bed may be the best if not only option for a full growing season.
 Areas with sandy soil are also great for raised beds due to better water retention.
 With the option to install an irrigation system, you can create a watering schedule tailored to the requirements of your garden.

-Longer / multi growing season
+Longer / multi-growing season

 Because excess water drains faster, the soil in a raised bed is more susceptible to changes in warmer temperatures.
 That means you have warmer soil earlier in the season and for a longer period of time.
 With the help of mulch, fabric, or specialized covers you can get started even earlier.
 With a little pre-planning, you may even find yourself with a multi-season vegetable garden due to the flexible nature and growing conditions of a raised garden

 When we think of pests, we usually think of bugs, squirrels, or other critters.
-But anyone can pester a garden, be it the little creatures coming up to munch on your garden, the family pup who likes to play and dig holes in the dirt, or clumsy family members who don’t always watch where their walking.
+But anyone can pester a garden, be it the little creatures coming up to munch on your garden, the family pup who likes to play and dig holes in the dirt, or clumsy family members who don’t always watch where they’re walking.
 A raised garden bed is a great accident preventative.

 A great start for beginners